How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: CONCLUSION

-Our results show that modern behavior cloning algorithms are vulnerable to adversarial attacks.
-Interestingly, implicit policies such as Implicit Behavior Cloning and Diffusion Policy seem to be more robust than the explicit policies.
-However, our results also demonstrate that the attack success rate is dependent on the task.
-As tasks gets harder, it becomes easier to attack these algorithms.

-This also holds true based on the results from transferability of attacks between different algorithms.
-We also show that Universal Adversarial Perturbation attacks exhibit both cross-algorithm and cross-task transferability, with larger relative performance drops in challenging environments.
-Moreover, attacks generated with ResNet-18 remain effective on ResNet-50 policies, underscoring that increasing backbone capacity does not eliminate shared vulnerabilities.
-We believe that our work lays foundation for future work in the direction of adversarial robustness of BC policies.
+We present the first systematic comparison of the vulnerability of different Behavior Cloning (BC) algorithms to white-box, grey-box, and black-box adversarial attacks.
+Our experiments empirically show that pre-computed offline visual perturbations are sufficient to degrade the performance of five popular BC policies.
+Interestingly, we find evidence that implicit policies such as IBC and Diffusion Policy and transformer-based policies such as VQ-BET are more robust than the explicit BC policies.
+However, our results also indicate that the attack success rate is dependent on the task.
+As tasks get harder, it becomes easier to attack these algorithms.
+We also demonstrate that Universal Adversarial Perturbation attacks exhibit cross-algorithm transferability, with larger relative performance drops in challenging environments.
+We believe that our work lays the foundation for future work in the direction of adversarial robustness of BC policies.
 While much progress on adversarial robustness has been made in computer vision, the sequential nature of robotic LfD policies and the complex relationship between vision representations and resulting actions (especially for implicit policies such as IBC and Diffusion Policy) provides an underexplored and exciting area for future research into both vulnerabilities and defenses.

-Our experiments demonstrate that visual perturbations alone are sufficient to degrade performance of modern BC policies, subsequent investigations should extend our analysis to encompass adversarial perturbations applied to other components of the observation space, such as proprioceptive measurements and force sensing.
-Future work should investigate other types of hybrid state-spaces such as domains with force sensing feedback along with visual feedback to see if visual attacks alone are sufficient to significantly degrade policy performance.